sebousan/sebastienmoulene/content/_index.en.md

 hero:
   title: Freelance front-end developer
   text: >-
-    Hi!
-I’m a french senior developer from Bordeaux, France.
+    I’m Sébastien Moulène, senior front-end developer from Bordeaux, France.

-    I have been doing this job for over twenty years and I specialize in low carbon and accessible websites.
+    I have been in this business for more than 20 years and I specialize in the design of high-performance, accessible to all and low-carbon websites.

+    I recently created [Un Cinq](https://uncinq.dev/) to highlight this know-how.
   cta:
     text: Some completed projects
     url: /en/projects